Ray Wedgwood

-Raymond John Lloyd Wedgwood (27 May 1942 – 5 March 2020) was an Australian engineer who served as the Chief Bridge Engineer of the NSW Department of Main Roads (DMR) and the Roads and Traffic Authority of NSW (RTA).
+Raymond John Lloyd Wedgwood (27 May 1942 – 5 March 2020) was an Australian engineer who served as the Chief Bridge Engineer of the Department of Main Roads and the Roads & Traffic Authority in New South Wales.
 He designed and supervised the construction of many major bridges across New South Wales and led the design team for the cable stayed Anzac Bridge in Sydney.
 He also played a pivotal role in the development of a common code of bridge design practice used by all Australian state road authorities.

 Early life

 Wedgwood was born in Dorrigo, New South Wales, and grew up in nearby Bellingen.
-He was educated at Coffs Harbour High School and, on completing his secondary education, was awarded a cadetship by the DMR to attend the University of Sydney to study civil engineering.
+He was educated at Coffs Harbour High School and, on completing his secondary education, was awarded a cadetship by the Department of Main Roads (DMR) to attend the University of Sydney to study civil engineering.